wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 [September 2016](https://caniuse.com/es6) is when the last\* browser (Safari), impelmented ES2015, 8.5 years ago at the time of writing.

-There were some concerns related to large compiled output in order to support other related features

 Because ES2015 introduced the iterator protocol and generators, and `for...of` integrates with them natively, there was some concern about needing to use massive polyfills in order to use `for...of` in production.
 But there were